Skip to content

 Your preference is saved automatically.

-Data refreshes automatically on a configurable interval (5s, 10s, 30s, or 60s).
+Data refreshes automatically on a configurable interval (5s, 10s, 30s, or 60s, defaulting to 30s).
 Use the pause button to freeze the display while examining data, or click refresh for an immediate update.

 Monitoring is available with a Pro or Team subscription.
 Core users can try the feature up to 3 times.